subhocse/TechnicalTest/README.md

 # This project is for technical test.

 In the system, the API is effictively handling millions of records for processing.
-The project is developed using frontend javascript framework called 'React' and backend is developed .NET core 3.1.
+The project is developed using frontend javascript framework called 'React' with REST API and backend is developed using .NET core 3.1.

 ### Installation:
 1. Clone the repository